hbowie/softdevbigideas/ideas/Introduction.md

 I'm a firm believer that new ideas are generated from time to time, and that it is worthwhile to read about software development as well as to do it; on the other hand, I'm now at the point of wondering whether it wouldn't be possible to communicate the most important ideas about the field in a simpler, more concise, more easily accessible fashion.

-And so I am setting off to test my hypothesis by trying to document the Big Ideas in Software Development in a concrete, manageable, sequential list.
+And so I am setting off to test my hypothesis by trying to document The Big Ideas in Software Development in a concrete, manageable, sequential list.

 Some of these ideas are specific to software development, but many have broader application; my primary intent is to include ideas that I've found most helpful over the years, and that I would want to recommend to others working in the field.